-If you have a family history of Type 2 Diabetes, or have been diagnosed as Pre-Diabetic before, you should have a regular check up to catch it early.
-Ask your doctor if you think you might be at risk for Pre-Diabetes.
+If you have a family history of Type 2 Diabetes, or have been diagnosed with pre-diabetes before, consider having a regular check up to catch it early.
+Ask your doctor if you think you might be at risk for pre-diabetes.

-Someone who has Pre-Diabetes is at a high risk of developing Type 2 Diabetes.
-Pre-Diabetics have higher blood glucose than normal, but their glucose is not high enough to have a diabetes diagnosis.
+Someone who has pre-diabetes is at a high risk of developing Type 2 Diabetes.
+People with this propensity have higher blood glucose than normal, but their glucose is not high enough to have a diabetes diagnosis.

-If you are Pre-Diabetic, you may or may not have any of the classic diabetic symptoms that Type 2 Diabetics experience.
+If you have pre-diabetes, you may or may not have any of the classic diabetic symptoms that people with Type 2 Diabetes experience.
 With the advice of a qualified doctor and diabetes team, you may avoid Type 2 by making the proper lifestyle changes.
 Prescribed treatment often includes a focus on lifestyle that includes more activity or exercise and healthy food.
 Medication may be prescribed by your doctor, if needed.

 - Increased thirst

 - Blurred vision

 If you have a history of diabetes in your family, or are overweight, it is recommended that adults get blood sugar screenings starting at age 45 or sooner at your regular check-ups

 Children and Pre-Diabetic Testing

 Type 2 Diabetes is becoming more common in children and adolescents, due to the rise in childhood obesity.
 Pre-diabetic testing for children who are an unhealthy weight and who have at least two other risk factors for Type 2 Diabetes is recommended.

 - The family history of type 2 diabetes.